-Like many of you, I started getting into astrophotography by taking long exposure images of the night sky using my DSLR camera and lens on a simple tripod.
+Like many of you, I started getting into astrophotography by taking long-exposure images of the night sky using my DSLR camera and lens on a simple tripod.
 This evolved into capturing multiple hour-long images of deep-sky objects such as the Orion Nebula through a refractor telescope.
-A camera and (the right) small telescope is capable of capturing some incredible deep sky objects in our night sky.
+A camera and (the right) small telescope are capable of capturing some incredible deep-sky objects in our night sky.

 It didn’t all come together in one day or even one year.
-If your fascination with astrophotography is as relentless as mine, deep sky imaging will be a part of your life forever.
-I would advise that you map out a clear vision of your personal goals, and patiently work towards it.
+If your fascination with astrophotography is as relentless as mine, deep-sky imaging will be a part of your life forever.
+I would advise that you map out a clear vision of your personal goals, and patiently work towards them.
 To me, the most rewarding part of this hobby has been the steady progress I’ve made along the way.

 Putting the Pieces Together

 In this post, I’ll give you my advice on how to best build yourself a deep-sky astrophotography kit that rewards you with the images you crave.
 This beginner-level kit will not only produce amazing images of galaxies and nebulae, but deliver a rate of success, and offer a rewarding experience.

 This is your chance to learn from my years of mistakes and jump straight into equipment that works.
 There are plenty of opinions on the best way to go about this, and I’d like to state the fact that I can advise you on what has worked for me.